Frequently Asked Questions

 What happens if I am late to my appointment?

 We strive to run on time; therefore, your appointment will start promptly at your scheduled time.
 If you are late, we will not be able to cover as much in your allotted time.
-If you are consistently really late, we may not schedule future appointments.

 What is your cancellation policy?